Apply for the Forensic Science Grad Program

 - Unofficial Transcripts: Upload non-official transcripts from each institution of higher education you have attended as an undergraduate or graduate student.
 You will only be required to provide official transcripts if you accept admission.

 More information about the program, including application requirements and recommended course work can be found at the Bulletin.

 - GRE Score: The GRE is not required.
 Submission of scores is optional.
 If you choose to submit, send your GRE score electronically to Penn State University using school code 2660.

 The application deadline is January 7th.
 Applicants with strong academic records are encouraged to apply by December 1st to be considered for early admission.

 If your application is selected for consideration, you will be invited to come for an interview process conducted by members of the Forensic Science faculty.
 The interview process takes place in February at the Penn State University Park campus.

 New students must begin in the fall semester; we do not offer a spring semester start date.

 Questions?
 Contact Us

-If you have any questions about the application process, additional requirements, interviews, etc., contact Maria Long, the Administrative Coordinator for the Forensic Science Program.
+If you have any questions about the application process, additional requirements, interviews, etc., contact Cait Mossbrook, the Forensic Science Program's grad coordinator.
 She can be reached via email at email@example.com or phone at (814) 867-2465.